nmarsceau/scdtsea.org/board_members/kevin_carr.md

   jpg: /static/img/board/kevin_carr.jpg
   webp: /static/img/board/kevin_carr.webp
 bio: >-
   I am a graduate of USC-Upstate with a BS in Physical Education.
 I received A Masters in Sports Administration from the United States Sports Academy and my 30 hours above from the University of LaVerne.
-I completed course work to become certified in Driver’s Education from Erskine.
+I completed course work to become certified in Driver's Education from Erskine.

   I am a teacher and coach in Spartanburg School District One at Chapman High School.
 I am currently the associate head football coach and formerly the head baseball coach.
 I have coached and taught in District One my entire career.